MatrixAI/.github/.github/ISSUE_TEMPLATE/uiux.md

 ---
 name: UI/UX
-about: UI/UX design a new page or new component or interaciton
+about: UI/UX design a new page or new component or interaction
 title: ''
-labels: ui/ux, enhancement
+labels: ui/ux
 assignees: ''

 ---